filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/direct-dealmaking/index.md

 ## Next steps

 For a complete tutorial on how to use the client contract to initiate a deal from FVM, see our [client contract tutorial]({{< relref "/smart-contracts/developing-contracts/client-contract-tutorial" >}}).
-A full explanation of the client contract in the context of a direct deal-making starter kit can be found [on GitHub](github.com/filecoin-project/fvm-starter-kit-deal-making).
+A full explanation of the client contract in the context of a direct deal-making starter kit can be found [here](https://github.com/filecoin-project/fvm-starter-kit-deal-making/tree/main).